Thomas Bellamy (politician): Civic politics

 Bellamy was first involved in Edmonton politics when served on the public school board as a trustee in 1893.
 He would also later serve the board again from 1895 to 1896, 1898 to 1899, and a last time from 1901 to 1902.

 He began his career in municipal politics in 1895 when he was elected to Edmonton Town Council as an alderman.
 He was re-elected in 1896, finishing third of eight candidates (the top six were elected), but did not seek re-election the following election.
 During these early years on the town council, Bellamy was a member of the council's finance committee.

-He attempted to make a return to council in 1900, having been nominated by William Thomas Henry and Hedley C. Taylor, but was ultimately defeated, placing seventh of eight candidates.
-He next effort, in 1904, was more successful, as he placed fourth of seventeen candidates and became one of four aldermen elected to a two-year term on Edmonton's first city council.
+He attempted to make a return to council in 1900, having been nominated by William Thomas Henry and Hedley C. Taylor, but lost, placing seventh of eight candidates (only three being elected).

+His next effort, in 1904, was more successful, as he placed fourth of seventeen candidates and became one of four aldermen elected to a two-year term on Edmonton's first city council.

-During this term, Bellamy served as the chairman of the council's finance committee, and as a member of the streets and parks, as well as the police and licensing committees.
-During the term, notably, council the issue of the firing of the city engineer, proposed by Alderman Robert Mays, who argued that he was "not onto his job".
+During this term, Bellamy served as the chairman of the council's finance committee and as a member of the streets and parks, as well as the police and licensing committees.
+During the term, notably, council discussed the issue of the firing of the city engineer, proposed by Alderman Robert Mays, who argued that he was "not onto his job".
 During the council vote, which required two thirds majority to pass, Bellamy exercised his vote in the capacity of alderman and acting mayor, giving him two votes, which defeated the motion.
 The defeat of the motion caused alderman John Robert Boyle, who had been in favour of it, to resign.
 During the 1906 term, Bellamy also voted in favour of an annual Edmonton Exhibition, the installation of a new incinerator for the city's waste, and a contract for a new sewage company, Canadian White, Co. of Montreal.
 The 1906 session also saw negotiations for the future High Level Bridge and Grand Trunk Pacific Railway.
 A supporter of municipal ownership, he was also a staunch opponent of the sale of the street rail system to a private company.
 Politically, he was a Liberal.